pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/publicipaddress.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const publicIPAddress = new azure_nextgen.network.latest.PublicIPAddress("publicIPAddress", {
+const publicIPAddress = new azure_nextgen.network.PublicIPAddress("publicIPAddress", {
     dnsSettings: {
         domainNameLabel: "dnslbl",
     },